-Although winter brings freezing temperatures, shorter days, and inclement weather, it is also one of the most beautiful seasons — especially for the cold-loving, snow lovers out there.
-A dreamy snow-covered backdrop, crisp air, and romantic winter skies are just a few reasons many winter brides want to plan an outdoor ceremony, despite the many downsides of the season.
+Although winter brings freezing temperatures, shorter days, and inclement weather, it is also one of the most beautiful holiday season — especially for the cold-loving, snow lovers out there.
+A dreamy snow-covered backdrop, crisp air, romantic winter skies, and sparklers are just a few reasons many winter brides want to plan an outdoor ceremony, despite the many downsides of the cold weather season.
 If you are considering planning an outdoor winter wedding this season here are a few easy tips to ensure you (and your guests) comfortably enjoy the ceremony.

 A mild winter day with a snowy backdrop can make for an unforgettable wedding ceremony.
-However, winter weather is unpredictable and can easily take your winter fairytale into a wedding nightmare.
-If you decide to plan an outdoor wedding, be sure to have an inclement weather back up plan with an alternative indoor location to ensure your ceremony goes smoothly no matter what mother nature may bring.
+However, winter weather is unpredictable and can easily take your winter wonderland wedding into a wedding nightmare.
+If you decide to plan an outdoor wedding, be sure to have an inclement weather backup plan with an alternative indoor location to ensure your ceremony goes smoothly no matter what mother nature may bring.

 With all of the excitement surrounding your wedding ceremony, you probably won’t even notice the cold — especially if you are a lover of the cooler months.
 However, your guests may not feel the same way as they sit waiting in below-freezing temperatures.
 An easy way to ensure your guests are comfortable no matter how cold the temperatures may dip is to bring in industrial heaters.
 By strategically placing them in the seating area your guests will remain toasty and warm while watching you say “I Do.”